U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 Install all package dependencies.
 We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry, but not required.
 This command install from both or only public:

     make deps

+We automatically create file to installing packages from repository (private or public).
+You can see this file [here](https://github.com/U-Company/python-service-layout/blob/master/%7B%7B%20cookiecutter.service%20%7D%7D/deployments/.secrets/pip_private.conf).
+If your repo is [common](https://pypi.org/), then set cookiecutter's default settings while init procedure.
+Othercase set your custom repositroy.

 ## Publishing